samthiriot/agent-based-norms/README.md

 ## how to experiment

-By tuning the `Experiment` initialization, you can drive various experiments.
+By tuning the `Experiment` initialization in the `model/model.py` file, you can drive various experiments.

 ```python
 Experiment(